 Your stress level

 This list touches on just a few aspects of our comprehensive evaluation process.

-At your first appointment with the BMI Clinic, you will see a physician, dietician and psychologist.
+At your first appointment with the BMI Clinic, you will see an Advanced Practice Provider and Dietician.
 Because all our experts practice in the same building, you won’t have to travel to different clinics for multiple appointments.
 Weight management can be hard.
 We want to make it as easy as possible for you.

 For more information or to make an appointment, please call 650-736-5800.

 Clinical trials are research studies that evaluate a new medical approach, device, drug, or other treatment.
 As a Stanford Health Care patient, you may have access to the latest, advanced clinical trials.

 Open trials refer to studies currently accepting participants.
 Closed trials are not currently enrolling, but may open in the future.